Richard Jefferies: Onset

 In December 1881, Jefferies began to suffer from his until then undiagnosed tuberculosis, with an anal fistula.
 After a series of painful operations, he moved to West Brighton to convalesce.
 About this time he wrote his extraordinary autobiography, The Story of My Heart (1883).
 He had been planning this work for seventeen years and, in his words, it was "absolutely and unflinchingly true".
 It was not an autobiography of the events of his life, but an outpouring of his deepest thoughts and feelings.
+The Story of My Heart caused controversy on its publication, due to the book's rejection of Christianity.

 Articles about the Surbiton area were reprinted in the popular Nature Near London (1883), although the last chapters of the book refer to Beachy Head, Ditchling Beacon and other Sussex landmarks.

 In Brighton, his third child, Richard Oliver Launcelot Jefferies, was born on 18 July 1883.
 But his life was to be a short one.
 Jefferies moved to Eltham, then in Kent, now a part of Greenwich, in June 1884, and here, early in 1885, the child died suddenly of meningitis.
 Jefferies was so affected that he could not attend the funeral.